alvaroiporre/Competitive-programming-training/README.md

 ![Coding and Algorithms](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20191113185616/Best-Way-To-Start-With-Competitive-Programming-GeeksforGeeks-CP-Live-Course.png)

 Welcome to my Coding and Algorithms Practice Repository!
-This repository is dedicated to storing the solutions of challenges I am solving to enhance my coding and algorithmic skills using Python.
-Here, you will find my solutions to problems from Codeforces and AtCoder online judges.
+This repository is dedicated to storing the solutions of challenges I am solving to enhance my coding and algorithmic skills using Python, Java and TypeScript.
+Here, you will find my solutions to problems from Codeforces and AtCoder online judges and Codewars.

 ## Table of Contents